 Use the S-M-A-R-T method:

-SMART goals allow you to keep everyone on the same page, keep the goals public, create a workable timetable to keep your team on track, defines what counts as a success and allows you to gain feedback in order to optimize your goal setting.
+SMART goals allow you to keep everyone on the same page, keep the goals public, create a workable timetable to keep your team on track, defines what counts as a success, and allows you to gain feedback in order to optimize your goal setting.

 Your employees should have every opportunity to move up in the company, even if you are a small call center, the opportunity for employee development growth should be on the table.
 Encourage your agents to grow within the company, for example, the opportunity to learn about marketing so they can run your paid advertising or social media channels.
 These opportunities allow your agents to feel engaged and motivated while learning new skills so you can keep turnover low and prevent your employees from working for the competition.
 Plus, your employees are learning valuable skills that can greatly benefit the bottom line.

 Managers and supervisors have to acknowledge that their agent’s job may only be a kicking-off point at this time in their career.
-Therefore, make it an awesome experience so your team can improve, grow, and go onto better things within your company walls.
+Therefore, make it an awesome experience so your team can improve, grow, and achieve better things within your company walls.
 When hiring a new agent, ask them what their career goals are.
 Then make sure to work with them to create a growth path, like through coaching or 1:1s, and you can reference this when checking in to ensure they’re on track.

 When considering how to motivate call center employees, the work environment plays a key role.
 The space your agents work in should be conducive to good performance.
-It’s no secret that everyone enjoys working somewhere nice, a place with clean carpets, working computers and phones, some nice plants, comfortable chairs, a lounge area and more.
+It’s no secret that everyone enjoys working somewhere nice, a place with clean carpets, working computers and phones, some nice plants, comfortable chairs, a lounge area, and more.

 Just think about it, an environment where the office is a bit dodgy and untidy that has equipment that works some of the time and where even the bathroom makes you nervous, that doesn’t sound like a place where your team is motivated to clock in and give their all.
-Instead, you need a clean space that’s friendly and has all equipment working properly (if it isn’t, there is an effective procedure to take care of it), with a healthy kitchen and smells good, now this sounds like space where your team wants to show up.
+Instead, you need a clean space that’s friendly and has all equipment working properly (if it isn’t, there is an effective procedure to take care of it), with a healthy kitchen and smells good, now this sounds like a space where your team wants to show up.

-While the example may be slightly extreme, it does make it perfectly clear that when your call center is clean, warm and welcoming then your agents will want to show up and will be motivated to get the job done.
+While the example may be slightly extreme, it does make it perfectly clear that when your call center is clean, warm, and welcoming then your agents will want to show up and will be motivated to get the job done.